William Robert Daly

-William Robert Daly (born William Robert Dailey; October 24, 1872 – 1935) was an actor and director of silent films in the U.S.
+William Robert Daly (born William Robert Dailey; October 24, 1872 – 1935) was an actor and director of silent films.

 Early life

-William Robert Daly was born on October 24, 1872 in Boston, Massachusetts as William Robert Dailey.
+Daly was born on October 24, 1872, in Boston, Massachusetts, as William Robert Dailey.

 Career

 He became a "stage director" at 19 years-old.
 He directed the 1914 film adaptation of Uncle Tom's Cabin featuring the first lead role for an African American actor in a feature film for white audiences.
 Sam Lucas, who had played Uncle Tom in theatrical productions, played the part.